 To develop and provide quality support, education and training, especially with respect to emerging technologies.

 To promote and facilitate information sharing by and for HTCC members.

-To raise the public’s awareness of the growing and ever-changing problem of digital crime and to educate them how to best protect themselves and their children, homes, and businesses.
+To raise the public’s awareness of the growing and ever-changing problem of digital crime and to educate them on how to best protect themselves and their children, homes and businesses.

 To form collaborative partnerships with public, private and nonprofit organizations that enable HTCC to accomplish its goals.

 To promote the work of HTCC and its benefits.

 The High Tech Crime Consortium is a US based 501(c) (3) nonprofit organization founded in 1998.

 It is a professional organization that assists law enforcement and corporate investigators to obtain the knowledge and skills needed to combat 21st Century crime where the use or abuse of digital technology is an element of an offense.